 Fly Me to the Moon – Frank Sinatra

 Can the quartet play my favourite song?

 Absolutely!
-Quartets love adding new pieces to their repertoire, and if they can’t find an arrangement, will often tailor one themselves for your event.
-This may add an additional fee to your booking, but is well worth the extra expense to hear your favourite song played in a new and exciting
+Quartets love adding new pieces to their repertoire, and if they can’t find an arrangement, they will often tailor one themselves for your event.
+This may add an additional fee to your booking, but is well worth the extra expense to hear your favourite song played in a new and exciting way.

 What is the most popular party/event repertoire?